amarini/BootStrap/Readme.md

      * BootStrapBase::kBootstrap (default) use bootstrap technique.
      * BootStrapBase::kToy direct toy in the smeared space (as RooUnfold, implemented to allow different intervals projections)
      * BootStrapBase::kIterBias iterative bias corrections.
+     * BootStrapBase::kMatrix statistical uncertainty on the matrix ( need to set sumw2 ) .
 * run(  ): Run the boostrap.

 * results ( type ): get the result as TGraphAsymmError